Why New Work is the Key to a Sustainable Economy?

 Sustainable Development Goals (SDGs)

-The connection between how we work and sustainability are captured by the 17 Sustainable Development Goals (SDGs) (this is why there are 17 and not just 1).
-In fact, all of the SDGs have a relation to the workplace in terms of opportunity for learning, development, and remuneration - especially in the developed world where what you work is directly connected with our place in society.
+The connection between how we work and sustainability is captured by the 17 Sustainable Development Goals (SDGs) (this is why there are 17 and not just 1).
+In fact, all of the SDGs have a relation to the workplace in terms of opportunity for learning, development, and remuneration - especially in the developed world where what you work is directly connected with your place in society.

 Moon Shots for Management